 Dr Eileen Culloty0

 Eileen previously worked on disinformation research as part of the H2020 project Provenance.
 She led a Broadcasting Authority of Ireland project investigating the diversity of public service media during Covid-19 and a Science Foundation Ireland outreach project on countering misperceptions about vaccines.
 She worked with Jane Suiter and Lala Muradova on a DCU funded project investigating the use of mini-publics to counter Covid-19 disinformation.

-Eileen’s research has been published in Journalism, European Journal of Communication, Environmental Communication, Digital Journalism, and Critical Studies on Terrorism.
+Eileen’s research has been published in Journalism, European Journal of Communication, Environmental Communication, Digital Journalism, European Psychologist, and Critical Studies on Terrorism.
 Her co-authored paper on social media and political communication was awarded 3rd place in the International Communication Association’s Top Three Faculty Papers for 2018.